Tilaka: Other Hindu denominations

 Shaktas, worshippers of the various forms of the Goddess (Devi), wear a red dot on the forehead in the middle of three horizontal lines or a semicircular line.

 Followers of Ganapatya use red sandal paste (rakta candana).

 Other traditions

 Jains wear the tilaka to mark the forehead of Jaina images with sandalwood paste, during puja ceremonies.
 It may also be used, for the same reason, to mark idols at the start of a puja (worship), to mark a rock or tree before it is cut or removed from its original place for artisan work, or to mark a new piece of property.

 Relationship to bindi

-Although bindi is related to tilaka there are a few notable differences.
+Although the bindi is related to the tilaka there are a few notable differences.
 Bindi is a stick-on alternative worn by women of the Indian religions on the forehead - not by men.
-Generally, married women will wear red/maroon symbolizing good fortune.
+Generally, married women wear red or maroon symbolizing good fortune.
 Today, bindis are offered in an assortment of colors and shapes to better co-ordinate with Indian dress.